Jessie-mx-zhang/ds105a-project-shanghainese/README.md

 With the key in hand, we wrote Python scripts targeting the IDs of three local bus stations.
 Yet, this task was not as straightforward as we had hoped; inconsistencies in ID labelling between different API endpoints led us to encounter a series of bad requests.

+Overcoming these initial obstacles, we successfully gathered data.
+However, the complexity of its structure presented a new challenge.
+Despite our efforts to crack the JSON formatting, the data was still peplexing, and to our dismay, we found it imcomplete.
+Routes were missing, and the data lacked the comprehensiveness needed for a proper analysis.